-Alber Saber, 28, is a prominent Egypt-born activist for secular democracy was arrested during the recent protests in Cairo over a film made in the United States that depicted the Islamic prophet Muhammad in a negative light.
+Alber Saber, 28, is a prominent Egypt-born activist who was arrested during the 2012 protests in Cairo over a film made in the United States that depicted the Islamic prophet Muhammad in a negative light.
 Saber, raised in a Coptic Christian household, is an atheist who operated the Egyptian Atheists page on Facebook and has been a vocal proponent of secular government and critic of fundamentalism.

 On September 14, 2012, a crowd of hundreds formed outside of Saber’s home chanting “Allahu Akbar” and demanding that Saber be arrested for allegedly posting a link to the film, along with other crimes such as insulting religion.
 When the police arrived, they arrested Saber and put him in jail.
 Saber was reportedly beaten after a prison guard announced his charges to others in Saber’s cell.

 On December 12, 2012, a court sentenced Saber to three years in prison.
 Upon being released on bail, Saber was able to escape Egypt.
-His current location is being kept private for fear of vigilante retribution.
+He currently resides in Europe.

 This section will be updated as news develops on this case.